gkbell46/AirSim/Tutorials/SimpleE2ECarDNN/README.md

-# Autonomous Driving using End-to-End Deep Learning: A tutorial
+# Autonomous Driving using End-to-End Supervised Learning: A tutorial

 ### Authors: